 Hendershot Cowart P.C. offers comprehensive counsel for contract review and drafting, IP and trade secret protection, dispute resolution, and many other business law matters.
 We serve clients across Texas in a range of industries, including health care, oil and gas, tech, construction, and more.

 Because the best way to avoid a business dispute is to prevent one from the outset, our proactive services help companies address issues such as:

 - Contract negotiation and drafting

-- Non-compete, non-solicitation, and confidentiality agreements
+- Drafting and defending non-compete, non-solicitation, and confidentiality agreements

 - Buy-sell agreements